elimbaum/eecs-senior-project/notes.md

 90/10 rule: 90% of time spent executing 10% of code... remaining 90% of the code can run of the regular processor just fine

 ADRES is effectively a coprocessor. transparent usage; many shared resources.
+Important that *memory is shared here*... simplifies context switch.

 This requires a new compiler -- doesn't dynamically translate.
 There are many of these but this is not want I actually want to do.
+But paper emphasizes that having a good software toolchain is very important for architecture adoption.
+If no additional software toolchain is required, this is a boon for a new system!

+**DRSEC**: the compiler for ADRES. (separate paper)

+"we believe a major strength of coarse-grained reconfigurable architectures is in loop-level parallelism." or some other kind of parallelism.
+I will need to look into parallelism on my project.

+Added a special PHI instruction to the instruction set – which branch did program flow come from.

 ### Dynamic CGRA